 - (a) Designation and Responsibility.
 Unless otherwise ordered, in all actions filed in, transferred to or removed to this Court, all parties not appearing in propria persona shall be represented of record by a "trial attorney" who is both a permanent member of the bar of this Court in good standing and a member in good standing of the bar of the Supreme Court of Ohio.
-Unless such designation is changed pursuant to Section (e) of this Rule, the trial attorney shall attend all hearings, conferences and the trial itself, unless otherwise excused. - Signing of Pleadings and Motions.
-All pleadings and motions filed on behalf of a party represented by counsel shall be signed by one attorney in his or her individual names as the trial attorney referred to in Section (a) of this rule, followed by the designation "Trial Attorney" together with his or her typed name, office address, zip code, and telephone number and area code.
-When one attorney signs on behalf of another, the full signature of each must appear; signatures followed by initials are unacceptable because the Court must determine who has actually signed the document.
-(E.g. "/s/ Joan Doe by /s/ Richard Roe per telephone authorization.")
-Firm names and the names of co-counsel may appear on the pleadings and motions for information as "of counsel."
-In addition, all attorneys representing parties in actions before this Court shall include their Ohio Supreme Court Registration Number immediately after their typed name in the signature and address block on all pleadings and motions. - (c) Service.
+Unless such designation is changed pursuant to Subsection (d) of this Rule, the trial attorney shall attend all hearings, conferences and the trial itself, unless otherwise excused. - (b) Service.
 All notices and communications from the Court and all documents required to be served on other parties by these rules and by the Federal Rules of Civil Procedure shall be served on the trial attorney.
 (Also see S.D.
 Ohio Civ.
 R. 5.2, "Certificate of Service").
-Trial attorneys shall be responsible for notifying cocounsel or associate counsel of all matters affecting the action. - (d) Participation by Co-counsel.
+Trial attorneys shall be responsible for notifying co-counsel or associate counsel of all matters affecting the action. - (c) Participation by Co-counsel.
 Any member in good standing of the bar of the highest court of any state, who is not otherwise eligible to become a member of the bar of this Court, may be permitted to appear and participate as counsel or co-counsel, upon motion of the trial attorney for any party.
 A motion for permission to appear pro hac vice shall be accompanied by a current certificate of good standing by the highest court of any state, and the tender of a \$50 fee to the Clerk of the Courts.
 Should the application not be granted, the tendered fee will be returned.
 Permission to appear pro hac vice may be withdrawn at any time.
-Such motion is not required for the purpose of having participating counsel's name appear on the pleadings as permitted by Section (b) of this Rule.

-Substitution or Withdrawal of Trial Attorney.
+Such motion is not required for the purpose of having participating counsel's name appear on the pleadings as permitted by Section (a) of this Rule.
+Attorneys appearing pro hac vice must be registered electronic filing users with the Court.
+Admission pro hac vice does not entitle an attorney to appear as the "trial attorney" required by subsection (a) of this Rule. - (d) Substitution or Withdrawal of Trial Attorney.
 The substitution or withdrawal of a trial attorney shall be permitted only: (1) upon filing with the Court and service on all other parties of a notice of a substitution of trial attorney signed by the withdrawing trial attorney, the client and a substitute trial attorney, (except that the client's signature is not required if the trial attorney is a member of the same partnership or legal professional association as the trial attorney to be substituted and affirmatively states that the substitution is made with the client's knowledge and consent), or (2) upon written application for substitution or withdrawal served upon the client and a showing of good cause, and upon such terms as the Court shall impose.
 Unless otherwise ordered, a trial attorney shall not be permitted to withdraw from an action at any time later than twenty (20) days in advance of trial or the setting of a hearing on any motion for judgment or dismissal and, unless otherwise ordered, the substitution of a trial attorney shall not serve as the basis for a postponement of the trial or any hearing.